 Nina Britten, Integretive Counsellor and CBT Practitioner

-I am a fully qualified counsellor and CBT practitioner, based in South London.
-I work with adults with a wide range of issues including anxiety and depression, self esteem, panic, identity, anger, bereavement, self harm, relationship issues, self esteem and addiction.
+I am an experienced counsellor and CBT practitioner, based in South London.
+I work with adults with a wide range of issues including generalised anxiety disorder, depression, panic disorder, self esteem and identity issues, anger, bereavement, relationship issues and addiction.

 Sometimes when life gets tough, we all need a little help.
 I offer a confidential space and a warm, friendly, supportive environment, where you feel comfortable enough to talk about the things that are worrying you.
-I have a flexible approach and combine ways of working from Humanistic, Psychodynamic and Cognitive Behavioural Therapies that suit your individual needs.
+I have a flexible approach and combine ways of working from Humanistic and Cognitive Behavioural Therapies to suit your individual needs.
 My aim is to support and encourage you to develop confidence in your own ability to help yourself.

 We are all affected by our past experiences, sometimes in ways that we are unaware of.
-From our earliest relationships we develop beliefs that shape the way we see ourselves and others and ways of thinking and behaving that we may no longer be useful or beneficial to us.
-This may be affecting our relationships, limiting our personal growth, holding us back from reaching our true potential.
-I use CBT techniques to examine how our thoughts affect the way we feel and behave.
-By becoming more aware of your thinking patterns, you will begin to recognise and replace unhelpful thoughts with healthier alternatives, moving towards a more positive, realistic way of thinking.
-With these new insights you are better able to make choices that are right for you and find find better ways of coping.
+From our earliest relationships we develop beliefs that shape the way we see ourselves, others and the world.
+Our ways of thinking and behaving may no longer be useful or beneficial to us and may be affecting our relationships, limiting our personal growth and holding us back from reaching our true potential.
+I use CBT techniques to examine how thoughts affect the way we feel and behave.
+By becoming more aware of our thinking patterns, we can begin to recognise and replace unhelpful thoughts with healthier alternatives, moving towards a more positive, realistic way of thinking.
+With these new insights we are better able to make choices that are right for us and find better ways of coping.